jazzband/django-simple-history/docs/usage.rst

     admin.site.register(Poll, SimpleHistoryAdmin)
     admin.site.register(Choice, SimpleHistoryAdmin)

-Changing a history-tracked model from the admin interface will automatically record the user who made the change (see :ref:`recording_user`).
+Changing a history-tracked model from the admin interface will automatically record the user who made the change (see :doc:`/advanced`).

 Querying history